myriadrf/LimeSuite/README.md

 This is software to control Lime Microsystems EVB7 and Stream boards.

+This repository uses cpp-feather-ini-parser as submodule, execute this command to download it's source code:
+	git submodule update --init --recursive

 Detailed instructions how to compile this software is given in:
 	docs/lms7suite_compilation_guide.doc